trucpd/platforms-on-k8s/chapter-9/keptn/README.md

 kubectl apply -f keptntask.yaml
 ```

-KeptnTaskDefinitions allow Platform Teams to create reusable tasks that can be hooked into Pre/Post deployment hooks of our applications.
+KeptnTaskDefinitions allow Platform Teams to create reusable tasks that can be hooked into Pre-/ Post-deployment hooks of our applications.
 By adding the following annotation to our workloads (deployments in this case), Keptn will execute the `stdout-notification` automatically, in this case after performing the deployment (and after any update):

 ```shell
   keptn.sh/post-deployment-tasks: stdout-notification